Vaccinating Rural America: Q&A with Dr. Amanda Cohn

 What resources does CDC have available to support rural vaccine education?

 Our COVID-19 website has vaccine information for individuals and healthcare workers, including answers to commonly asked questions.
-We also developed a vaccine communication toolkit for medical centers, pharmacies, and clinicians.
+We also developed a vaccine communication toolkit (no longer available online) for medical centers, pharmacies, and clinicians.

 Finally, CDC works with other federal partners that have their own specific resources.
 For example, the Federal Emergency Management Agency (FEMA) is working with federal, state, local, tribal, and territorial partners to help expand vaccination efforts.
 And the U.S. Health and Human Services Assistant Secretary for Preparedness and Response has many resources to use during disasters and emergencies.
 The site includes COVID-19 resources and materials for rural communities (use the search function to find them).